koenhoeymans/cal.txt/README.md

     2020-04-21
       - bring back books to library

+#### Events
+The event summary follows the dash.

+      - anniversary Parker

-An event is optionally named within square brackets.
-The optional starting and ending time precede the event name.
+The optional starting and ending time precede the event summary.

-      - [anniversary Parker]
-      - 09:30-10:30 [coffee with Joe]
+      - 09:30-10:30 coffee with Joe
-      - 18:30 [feed the lions]
+      - 18:30 feed the lions

+A description can be given on the lines following the event summary.

+      - meeting with Kyle
+        Kyle wants to talk about a simpler calendar specification.
+        Peter might jump in.

+#### TODO items
 A TODO item starts with `TODO:`.

       - TODO: clean bicycle chain